Why Dentistry Is Separate From Medicine

 Mary Otto: It stayed generally separate.
 Taking care of the teeth became kind of a trade.
 In the barber-surgeon days, dentist skills were among one of the many personal services that barber surgeons provided, like leeching and cupping and tooth extractions.
 They approached it as a mechanical challenge, to repair and extract teeth.
 Barber surgery was practiced in the very early part of our country's history.
 And Paul Revere was a denturist—he was a jeweler and he made dentures too.

 But the dental profession really became a profession in 1840 in Baltimore.
 That was when the first dental college in the world was opened, I found out, and that was thanks to the efforts of a couple of dentists who were kind of self-trained.
 Their names were Chapin Harris and Horace Hayden.
-They approached the physicians at the college of medicine at the University of Maryland in Baltimore with the idea of adding dental instruction to the medical course there, because they really believed that dentistry was more then a mechanical challenge, that it deserved status as a profession, and a course of study, and licensing, and peer-reviewed scientific consideration.
+They approached the physicians at the college of medicine at the University of Maryland in Baltimore with the idea of adding dental instruction to the medical course there, because they really believed that dentistry was more than a mechanical challenge, that it deserved status as a profession, and a course of study, and licensing, and peer-reviewed scientific consideration.
 But the physicians, the story goes, rejected their proposal and said the subject of dentistry was of little consequence.

 That event is remembered as the “historic rebuff.”
 It's still talked about sometimes, not a lot, but it’s seen as a symbolic event and it’s continued to define the relationships between medical and dental education and medical and dental healthcare systems in funny ways.
 Dentists still drill and fill teeth and physicians still look at the body from the tonsils south.
 Medical and dental education is still provided separately almost everywhere in this country and our two systems have grown up to provide care separately, too.